arthurkiller/vimrc/README.md

 ## Feature
 * NEW: totally updated new version!
 * Use the updated molokai theme which will make the {} easy to identify
 * ale can help find synetx error on-the-fly
+* I have add the nerd font for ease ues

 ## Plugins
 * Chiel92/vim-autoformat: autoformat your code with astyle